-Mediation is the process by which parties seek to settle their civil or commercial disputes with the assistance of an independent third party, a mediator.
+Mediation is the process by which parties seek to settle their civil or commercial disputes with the assistance of an independent third party, known as a mediator.

 Mediation is voluntary

 No-one can force you to attend a mediation.
-This does mean that both parties must want to mediate or at least be prepared to give it a try.
-Hopefully your opponent, as well as yourself, has made themselves aware of the many benefits of both mediation and a mediated settlement, and so a situation where someone refuses to mediate should be uncommon - but it's not compulsory.
+This means both parties must want to mediate or be prepared to give it a try.
+Hopefully, both you and your opponent, have made yourselves aware of the benefits of mediation and a mediated settlement.
+Where this is the case, a refusal to mediate is uncommon.
+However, mediation is not compulsory.

-However: a warning to anyone refusing to engage in mediation.
-If you are involved in court proceedings and are deemed to have unreasonably refused to mediate, the court is likely to penalise you in costs in some way, whether you have won or lost.
+A warning to anyone refusing to engage in mediation: If you are involved in court proceedings and are deemed to have unreasonably refused to mediate, the court is likely to penalise you financially (by way of costs), whether you win or lose.